snail007/goproxy/README.md

 - Reverse proxy: goproxy supports directly parsing the domain to proxy monitor IP, and then proxy will help you to access the HTTP (S) site that you need to access.
 - Transparent proxy: with the iptables, goproxy can directly forward the 80 and 443 port's traffic to proxy in the gateway, and can realize the unaware intelligent router proxy.
 - Protocol conversion: The existing HTTP (S) or SOCKS5 proxy can be converted to a proxy which support both HTTP (S) and SOCKS5 by one port, but the converted SOCKS5 proxy does not support the UDP function.Also support powerful cascading authentication.
+- Custom underlying encrypted transmission, HTTP(s)\sps\socks proxy can encrypt TCP data through TLS standard encryption and KCP protocol encryption.
+In addition, it also supports custom encryption after TLS and KCP.
+That is to say, custom encryption and tls|kcp can be used together.
+The internal uses AES256 encryption, and it only needs to define one password by yourself when is used.
+- Low level compression and efficient transmission，The HTTP(s)\sps\socks proxy can encrypt TCP data through a custom encryption and TLS standard encryption and KCP protocol encryption, and can also compress the data after encryption.
+That is to say, the compression and custom encryption and tls|kcp can be used together.

 ### Why need these?
 - Because for some reason, we cannot access our services elsewhere.
 We can build a secure tunnel to access our services through multiple connected proxy nodes.